jordanpotti/resolver.py/README.md

 # resolver.py
-Quick Python script to resolve list of host names.
+Quick Python script to resolve list of host names or IPs

 Probably could be done with a bash one-liner too but whatever.